TL;DR – YES.

 It doesn’t mean it is impossible – just that you’ll need to work harder to get there.

 Looking to learn more about WebRTC?
-In the coming weeks, I’ll be refreshing my online WebRTC training.
+Check out my (paid and free) online WebRTC training courses.
 Join now so you don’t miss out.